dhis2/dhis2-docs/src/sysadmin/index.md

 | pre 2.35      | 8               | 8            |

-- PostgreSQL database version 9.6 or later.
-A later PostgreSQL version such as version 16 is recommended.
+- PostgreSQL database version 13 or later.
+A later PostgreSQL 16 is recommended.
-- PostGIS database extension version 2.2 or later.
+- PostGIS database extension version 2.2 or later, 3 is recommended.
-- Tomcat servlet container version 8.5.50 or later, or other Servlet API 3.1 compliant servlet containers.
+- Tomcat servlet container version 8.5.50 or 9, 9 is recommended.
 - Cluster setup only (optional): Redis data store version 4 or later.

-So a minimal installation of DHIS2 would consist just of the tomcat server (with DHIS2 war file deployed) and a postgresql database server for persistent storage.
+So a minimal installation of DHIS2 would consist just of the tomcat server (with DHIS2 war file deployed) and a PostgreSQL database.
 This type of minimal setup can be suitable for a developer or experimental setup.
 For a production deployment there are many other factors to take into account regarding maintenance, monitoring, security, scalability and performance.

 ## Install Methods
 ---